 Many UK universities have gone above and beyond to ensure that your health and wellbeing are prioritised.
 Universities have already implemented a number of Covid-19 support services that current and future international students can access.
 Contact your institution for information on what they’re doing to support international students.

-The UK’s National Health Service (NHS) is available to international students.
+The UK’s National Health Service (NHS) is available to all international students.
 As part of the Tier 4 visa application, applicants are required to pay the Immigration Health Surcharge.
-The Immigration Health Surcharge costs £300 per year for a student, giving students access to NHS services without further charge (subject to a few exceptions, such prescription charges in England).
+The Immigration Health Surcharge costs £300 per year for a student, giving students access to NHS services without further charge (subject to a few exceptions, such as prescription charges in England).
 Find out more about this here.